Bitcoin has become a popular banking option with gamblers the last couple of years.

 There are 25 bitcoins to a “block” – which are created at the rate of one block every 10 minutes.
 This was cut in half (to 12.5 bitcoins to a block) in late 2016, and will continue in a similar manner (being cut in half) until all the bitcoins are mined – a total of 21 million bitcoins.
 It’s estimated this will be completed by 2140.

 Since there’s only so many bitcoins – the supply is finite – there’s a demand for it.
-And because of that, today, it’s value is $540 per bitcoin.
-A few years ago it was valued north of $1,000.
+And because of that, today, it’s value is at $929.82 per bitcoin.
 Experts say it’s an extremely volatile investment – about 7x more than gold, and 18x more than the American dollar.

 This is important to understand, not only so you can make educated investments, but so that there’s no shock if you make a deposit today, only to find out tomorrow that it’s valued at $200, $500 or $1,000.
 The (current) value may very well play a role in when or if you make a deposit or withdrawal.